 So how do children develop the capacity for self-regulation?
 Over time, as a child experiences what it feels like to have his or her emotional and physical needs met, she develops a robust brain-body connection, which, in turn enables the child to exercise “top-down” control of behaviors and emotions.
 Children start acquiring this capacity at age three or four, and continue to develop it throughout childhood.

-But the ability to self-regulate requires the brain development that help kids carry it out.
-When we expect children to control their behaviors when they lack the foundation in their brain-body connection, we are asking for the impossible.
+But the ability to self-regulate requires the brain development that helps kids carry it out.
+If we expect children to control their behaviors when they lack the foundation in their brain-body connection, we are asking for the impossible.
 And unfortunately, we expect the impossible from too many children who don’t yet have the neurodevelopment in place to self-regulate.

-Too often what we expect from children makes a false assumption: that children possess “top-down” control that allows them to think about their bodies and minds and control their behaviors.
-The truth is that may behaviorally challenged children don’t yet have this ability.
+Too often we base our expectations of children on a false assumption: that children possess “top-down” control that allows them to think about their bodies and minds and control their behaviors.
+The truth is that many behaviorally challenged children don’t yet have this ability.

 Parents tend to believe that if a child sometimes displays control, then the child always has the ability to do so.
 That mistaken belief reveals an expectation gap—a disparity between adults’ assumptions and a child’s abilities.

 When children lack top-down control, we need to start with emotional co-regulation—when caring, attentive adults notice and attend to a child’s physical and emotional needs.
 We do this through relationships.
 In my subspecialty, infant mental health, we call this approach “the therapeutic use of self.”